 We continued climbing until we were on the ridge with the Bàrr Mòr to the north, Mull to the south, Morvern to the west and Benderloch to the east.
 Though known as a ridge walk, there is more than one limestone ridge Druim Mòr, Garbh Dhruim, and Druim nan Damh, the last being a deer ridge, although deer in Lismore are a relatively recent phenomenon, having initially swum from the mainland on visits until, in the last decade, they have decided to stay (like the Canada geese, and me, they like it.)
 Between the ridges, there is a pleasing amount of up- and down-walking.

 The wall between Kilcheran and Fiart is beautiful and the only one to negotiate.
 We found a place where the stones had fallen and were able to cross doing no further damage.
+(I am reliably informed that this has since been repaired.)
 Those who owned and cleared the land probably had them built to contain the newly grazing Cheviot sheep, but they were built by Liosaich, whose skill at dyking is well known.
 This one runs down a considerable hill.
 It is important to take great care with walls and where possible to look for a gate.
 Not possible here.

 Looking west, Bernera looked like a creature with a long snout resting on the calm, deep blue sea.
 The raised beach below is another great place to walk.